vidarerik/git_verkefni/git_svor.md

 	*	Til að sjá hvað það var breytt in the "staged" area
 *	c) git diff commit1 commit2
 	*	show differences between branches for one or multiple or all files

+	4. Hvað er útgáfustýring (e.version control)?
+	Version control software allows you to track the changes you make to your code, as well as being able to easily backtrack these changes, share your development efforts and more

+#4.
+Hvað er útgáfustýring (e.version control)?

+*	Version control software allows you to track the changes you make to your code, as well as being able to easily backtrack these changes, share your development efforts and more